realta-alta/realta/README.md

 ---

-### ✨ About Me
+✨ About Me

-I'm a Computer Science and Engineering graduate, specialized in **Computer Graphics and Multimedia**.
-I enjoy building beautiful, interactive, and meaningful digital experiences — from web designs to small games.
+I'm a Computer Science and Engineering graduate, specialized in Computer Graphics and Multimedia.This specialization allowed me to blend creativity with technology — something I’m truly passionate about.I love building digital experiences that are both functional and visually engaging.
+From designing interactive websites to experimenting with 2D/3D visuals and games.I enjoy building beautiful, interactive, and meaningful digital experiences — from web designs to small games.

 - 🌱 Currently learning: **React**, **Blender**, **Three.js**
 - 🤝 Open to: Collaborations & creative coding projects